craigtracey/validated-solutions/content/deployment-guides/tko-on-azure/index.md

 ---
 url: deployment-guides-tko-on-azure.html
+title: Deploy Tanzu for Kubernetes Operations on Microsoft Azure
 ---
 # Deploy Tanzu for Kubernetes Operations on Microsoft Azure
 VMware Tanzu simplifies the operations of Kubernetes for multi-cloud deployments by centralizing management and governance for clusters and teams across on-premises, public clouds, and the edge.
 It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.